 GI Bill benefits and VA disability pay

 During the 2018 government shutdown, GI Bill benefits and VA disability pay were not affected.
-Yet, the VA warned that if the shutdown of 2013 were extended for more than a few weeks, checks to more than 5.1 million veterans would likely be delayed.
+Yet, the VA warned that if the shutdown were extended for more than a few weeks, checks to more than 5.1 million veterans would likely be delayed.

 Medical care on- and off-base